 "Here's the smell of blood still: all the perfumes of Arabia will not sweeten this little hand..."

 Last quote from Macbeth, promise.
 This is Lady Macbeth who has finally lost her marbles.
 And in my younger days I had a dream of becoming an actress, so I learned this scene by heart.
-Didn't quite know what I was going to use it for, but I figured I would be a brilliant Lady Macbeth, properly mad as a box of frogs, or a box of cats, or a bag of badgers...
+Didn't quite know what I was going to use it for, but I figured I would be a brilliant Lady Macbeth, properly mad as a box of frogs, or a box of cats, or a box of badgers... imagine being locked in a box, and you would lose the plot too...
 I don't think I'll ever become an actress, but I still think I would present a brilliant Lady Macbeth :-)

 "Good-night, good-night: heaven me such usage send,